 - Pre-Flashpoint, a supporting character named Keith received this treatment.
 This wouldn't be so strange except that they'd developed the character to the point where he was actually adopted by Perry White.

 - In the Bronze Age, Marv Wolfman created a team called the Forgotten Heroes, whose members were old Silver Age characters that hadn't appeared in years, like Cave Carson, Rip Hunter, Dolphin, and Animal Man.
 Animal Man has become a more prominent character since then, but the others are still pretty obscure even today.
 In Dolphin's case, she was initially a one-shot character from a 1968 Showcase issue.
 Besides being added to Aquaman's supporting cast, she has had few other appearances in the last 50 years.
 Hunter, at least, got a Colbert Bump, albeit in another medium, when he popped up on Legends of Tomorrow.

-- Crystar Crystal Warrior: Crystar and his supporting cast on planet Crystalium haven't been seen since their 1980's series.
-Despite having been part of a toy tie-in, Marvel owns all rights to the characters and could bring them back at any time.
+- The Saga of Crystar, Crystal Warrior: Crystar and his supporting cast on planet Crystalium hadn't been seen since their 1980s series.
+Despite having been part of a toy tie-in, Marvel Comics owns all rights to the characters and could have brought them back at any time.
+At long last, the characters reappeared in the revival of Weirdworld.

 - The Powerpuff Girls saw its final comic book appearance under DC Comics in July of 2009 in issue #59 of Cartoon Network Block Party (its final issue as a singular title was issue #70 in January 2007).
 IDW revived it in September 2013.